k2view-academy/K2View-Academy/articles/10_enrichment_function/01_enrichment_function_overview.md

 - Populating an LU table based on the calculated data from other LU tables.
 For example, calculating the total amount of a customer's payments and updating the value in CUSTOMER LU table.
 - Updating an external system based on the LUI data.
 For example, after populating the CUSTOMER table, the Fabric should notify the customer’s status to another system.
-- Masking sensitive data on the LU tables
+- Masking sensitive data on the LU tables.